patilavanti/stylehub/README.md

 # stylehub
-Style Hub is a simple and attractive e-commerce clothing website developed using HTML, CSS, JavaScript, and JSP
+Style Hub is a simple and attractive e-commerce clothijng website developed using HTML, CSS, JavaScript, and JSP